 Since taking over the reigns from the Fall City Community Association and their crew of volunteers in 2015, Fall City Floating has become central to the stewardship of the Snoqualmie River.
 Our river is beautiful, and we are doing everything in our power to keep it peaceful, clean, and transquill all summer long.

 The Patrol is tasked with crowd-control and real-time trash capture as a priority.
-This includes everything from calming rowdy groups on the river, watching for people attempting to access private property, helping tubers with punctured tubes with patches and pumps, and picking up any trash they see floating down the river.
+This includes everything from calming rowdy groups on the river, watching for people attempting to and preventing access private property, helping tubers with punctured tubes with patches and pumps, and picking up any trash they see floating down the river.

 Each day, they perform a scan for any trash on the river banks on our entire 4 mile stretch of river.
 Additionally, they are equipped with underwater cameras and diving equipment to identify any trash on the bottom of the river and work on a weekly basis to clean up sites targeted for diving.
 Finally, they maintain our safety signage on the river.

 Every group that comes through our store receives a mesh bag.
 This bag attaches to any standard river tube with a carabiner that can be looped around the handles.
 These bags can hold all size of trash that the tubers need to dispose of on the river.
 At the end of the float, floaters empty the mesh bags into our trash and recycling cans.
 We have 2000 bags, more than enough to cover a few busy weeks until we wash and reuse them.

 We hope that the use of these bags will prevent any accidental littering that may occur on-river.
 What isn't contained within the mesh bags will be recaptured by our river patrol each day.

 We have improved the resources given to stationary signage.
 This includes alcohol enforcement in the King County Lot, reminders of safety procedures at the boat launch and on the river, and display more professional warnings on the river than our giant wooden boards.